mergeability/mergeable/docs/README.md

        regex: 'DO NOT MERGE'
        message: 'Custom message...' # optional
     begins_with:
-       match: '### Goals' # or comma delimited list of strings
+       match: '### Goals' # or array of strings
        message: 'Some message...' #optional
     ends_with:
-       match: 'Any last sentence' # or comma delimited list of strings
+       match: 'Any last sentence' # array of strings
        message: 'Come message...' # optional
 ```
 Supported events: